Jhsmit/PyHDX/docs/web_app.rst

 between datasets.
 Note that when using 'Batch' mode, the relative magnitudes of the Mean Squared error losses and regularizer might be different, such that 'Batch' fitting with ``r2`` at zero is not identical to 'Single' fits.

-The fields :guilabel:`Stop loss` and :guillabel:`Stop patience` control the fitting termination.
+The fields :guilabel:`Stop loss` and :guilabel:`Stop patience` control the fitting termination.
 If the loss improvement is less than `Stop loss` for `Stop patience` epochs (fit iterations), the fitting will terminate.
 :guilabel:`Learning rate` controls the step size per epoch.
 For typical a dataset with 62 peptides over 6 timepoints, the learning rate should be 50-100.
 Smaller datasets require larger learning rates and vice versa.